charlysparks/freecodecamp/README.md

-# freecodecamp
+# freeCodeCamp
-This is my repo for keeping all of my work for my reference while I complete the freecodecamp curriculum
+This is my repo for keeping all of my work for my reference while I complete the freecodecamp curriculum.